queryluke/dominion-chef/README.md

 # [The Dominion Chef](https://queryluke.github.io/dominion-chef)
-_Preparing specialty Dominion card sets just for you!_
+_A customizable card set generator for Dominion_

 The Dominion Chef gives you more control when you generate Dominion decks.
 Can it randomly generate a card set?
 Sure!
 But it does a lot more.
 Want a friendly game?